The best hotels in Limerick

 If you're not there for rugby, check the Munster schedule before booking.
 A quiet midweek stay in October can turn into a noisy sold-out weekend if a Champions Cup game falls on your dates.
 The Savoy on Henry Street is the hotel most affected by this. book early or avoid those weekends deliberately.

-Limerick's best neighborhoods
+Limerick's best hotel regions

 The City Centre and Georgian Quarter are where you want to be based.
 Everything else is fine for specific trips, but if you're visiting Limerick for the first time, start there.